 There’s a new way to make lemonade with Lemons of Love in downtown Plymouth!
-We are readying our latest space at 607 Eastern Avenue.
+We are located at 607 Eastern Avenue.

-The first floor will also offer a large space to fill care packages that will be distributed to hospitals in both the Froedtert and Aurora Health Systems.
+The first floor also offers a large space to fill care packages that can be distributed to hospitals in both the Froedtert and Aurora Health Systems.

-In addition to our indoor space, we’ll be transforming our land on the banks of the Mullet River into a healing garden.
+In addition to our indoor space, our land on the banks of the Mullet River is transforming a healing garden.
 Learn more and how to support today. >

 The historic building dating to the late 1800s was originally a wagonmaker’s home and shop.
 Meticulously restored in 1995, rebuilt from the foundation up, the location between Plank Road Distillery and the Plymouth Springs Fish Market features an original tin ceiling and lighting fixtures from the old Osthoff Resort.
 Lemons of Love hopes to rebuild the lives of those diagnosed with cancer in the same loving manner.